100 guests including local sixth form students attend International Men's Day talks and wellbeing workshop at SBC

 The official theme for International Men’s Day 2024, which is recognised on 19 November, is positive male role models.
 With this in mind, we invited four successful men from the Stevenage Campus to speak about their career journeys, but also share how they have navigated challenges, who their positive male role model is, and why they have offered inspiration.

-- Cesare Cejas PhD, Co-Founder of MFX, SBC-based start-up developing technology to roll out and cell and gene therapy treatments quickly and cost effectively, described launching a company during Covid as a career challenge he has navigated with co-founding partner Antoine Espinet.
+• Cesare Cejas PhD, Co-Founder of MFX, SBC-based start-up developing technology to roll out and cell and gene therapy treatments quickly and cost effectively, described launching a company during Covid as a career challenge he has navigated with co-founding partner Antoine Espinet.
 Cesare talked about the importance of diverse work force offering an invaluable variety of knowledge, talent and experience – all key ingredients for driving innovation.
-He listed molecular biologist Professor Andrew Griffiths, founder of 5 start-ups, author or 120 publications and steering committee member of ‘Origins and conditions for the appearance of life’ as his career inspiration.
+He listed molecular biologist Professor Andrew Griffiths, founder of 5 start-ups, author of >120 publications as a full-time professor at Paris Sciences Lettres as his career inspiration.

 Our audience, which included 40 sixth form pupils from two Stevenage schools, also took part in a wellbeing workshop led by James Kusena PhD, VP Operations, MFX, and Andrew Parsons PhD, Executive Coach.
 The interactive session included practicing breathwork techniques to combat anxiety, explored personal role models and why they are valuable for mentorship, and what a personal ‘board of directors’ would look like if they were to be appointed to navigate a challenge.